ofmooseandmen/dpll/README.md

 irrelevant - i.e. it could be `true` or `false`.

 Two variable selection modes are available for the *splitting rule*:
-- random selection amongst unassigned variables; enabled by default or by calling #randomVariableSelection,
+- random selection amongst unassigned variables; enabled by default or by calling #randomVariableSelection
-- variable with highest occurrence amongst the unassigned variables; enabled by calling #highestOccurrenceVariableSelection.
+- variable with highest occurrence amongst the unassigned variables; enabled by calling #highestOccurrenceVariableSelection

     var dpll = new DPLL(formula);
     var solution = dpll.highestOccurrenceVariableSelection().solve();

 ## License (MIT)